coderloff/zig-tutorial/en/intro/build-and-run.md

 ```

 And that's it!
-You learned how to run and build your zig file.
+We learned how to run and build zig file.